-Behavioral health conditions are among the most common
+Behavioral health conditions are among the most common challenges faced by those within the jail population.
+On average,

 It is important to recognize that mental illness is seldom the direct cause of incarceration.

 Research shows, however, that those with co-occurring disorders - both mental health and substance use disorders - are at a much greater risk of having behaviors that lead to incarceration.42